qTechnologiesV2/qTechnologies-Auth-Sample/README.md

 Sample for sellers on our marketplace to check for a users license and updates

 ## Send Request
-You will send a POST request to https://verify.mdma.dev/customer.php with the value uid and rid set, uid stands for userId and rid for resourceId on our website.
+You will send a POST request to https://verify.mdma.dev/customer.php with the query of userId and resourceId.

 Those IDs will be (if using placeholders like in the sample) injected on download.

 ### Placeholders
 Placeholders that will be replaced on download: